1831 Bristol riots: Background

 In early 19th-century Britain there were large discrepancies in the size of constituencies of the lower house, the House of Commons.
-Some seats, so called rotten boroughs returned up to two Members of Parliament (MPs) from a small number of electors, while seats in new urban centres, such as Manchester, had no MPs.
+Some seats, so called rotten boroughs returned up to two Members of Parliament (MPs) from a small number of electors, while new urban centres, such as Manchester, had no MPs.

 In March 1831 an attempt was made by the Whigs to introduce a Reform Bill to address the matter.
 This was defeated in parliament and the prime minister, Earl Grey, resigned.
 Grey was returned to office with a majority in the subsequent general election and introduced a second Reform Bill.
 This passed in the House of Commons but was defeated in the Lords on 8 October 1831.
 Bristol, a city of 100,000 people, was represented by just two members of parliament.

 The rejection of the bill and the second resignation of Grey resulted in a period of political upheaval which has since been characterised as "the closest that Britain came to revolution".
 Inhabitants of cities and towns were angry at the failure to pass the bill and there were serious disturbances in London, Derby, Leicester, Yeovil, Sherborne, Exeter, Bath, Worcester and Bristol.
 The disturbances in Birmingham were so severe that the British Army's Scots Greys cavalry regiment was deployed to the city.
 Full scale riots erupted in Bristol, Nottingham and Derby.

 The Bristol Recorder (senior judge) Charles Wetherell was a noted opponent of the Reform Bill.
 Although he was given a hero's welcome in the city in 1829 for his opposition to Catholic emancipation, he sparked controversy in 1830 for stating in parliament that the people of Bristol opposed reform.
 The city had, in fact, sent a petition of 17,000 names to support reform and hosted large pro-reform public meetings in the first week of October.
 Wetherell himself was MP for the Yorkshire rotten borough of Boroughbridge.
 Boroughbridge, with just 48 electors, was set to be abolished by the Reform Bill.
 Wetherell was due to attend the court of assizes in Bristol at the end of October.